 Concert.
-An absolutely beautiful concert, with Vier letzte Lieder, Das lied von der Erde, the children's opera Brundibar, and more.
+A heart-rendingly beautiful concert, with Vier letzte Lieder, Das lied von der Erde, the children's opera Brundibár, and more.

 26 February 2015